 As a side note, if you do want to take a shot at selling a handbag or two on eBay, there are authentication services you can pay to authenticate the item.
 The best one is Authenticate First.
 This company employs experts who have extensive experience in the luxury goods market.
 For example, the Prada authenticator may have managed a Prada store for 10 years.
 They really know their stuff.
 In fact, authenticators must pass a grueling test to work for Authenticate First.

 Sellers can use this service by sending photos of luxury items via email.
 The authenticators look for telltale signs of fakes, such as crooked stitching, patterns that don't match up, or missing details.
-If the item is authentic, Authenticate First issues a COA (certificate of authentication) that the seller can use on her listing.
+If the item is authentic, Authenticate First issues a COA (certificate of authentication) that the seller can use on their listing.
 The price for authentication starts at around $20 and is a great investment that could save your eBay account from suspension.

 The Bottom Line

 These four reasons are why so many sellers are pickers and sell used and vintage items.
 You will be shocked by vintage items like t-shirts, dead tech, and McDonald's collectibles that sell for big money on eBay.
 Most sellers don't want the hassle of authenticating items or living with the fear that they may have listed a fake and their account could be suspended.
 It is much safer and less anxiety-producing to fly under the radar and sell things that wouldn't be faked and don't have so much competition.

 Generally speaking, handbags are not a great product to sell on eBay.
-You will be much more successful if you stay under the radar and sell items with lower price points and that buyers actually want to keep.
+You will be much more successful if you sell items with lower price points and that buyers actually want to keep.
 Selling luxury handbags on eBay is more trouble than it's worth.